 |Event||Spill end, after the MathML to MathZone script and the Conditional Spacing script.
 Both scripts are numbered so that they automatically run in the right order.|

-TIP Download the InDesign snippet at the end of this article so that you can copy-and-paste the object and character styles into your template.
+You can download the InDesign snippet at the end of this article and copy-and-paste the object and character styles into your template.

 This script looks for lines separated by soft returns.
 If the first and the last characters are MathZones, it aligns the equations.